 |Electric Scooters in Paris, France|

-Shared electric scooters have proliferated in Paris during the past few years.
+Shared electric scooters proliferated in Paris during the past few years.
 Officially termed trottinettes electriques en libre-service, you'll also hear them called scouteurs in Franglais.
-(The official name is Engins de déplacement personnel motorisés (Personal Motorized Travel Devices), or EDPM, which incudes electric scooters and unicycles, hoverboards and all other small motorized travel devices.
+(The official name is Engins de déplacement personnel motorisés (Personal Motorized Travel Devices), or EDPM, which incudes electric scooters and unicycles (monowheels), hoverboards, electric skateboards, and all other small personal motorized travel devices.

-Download the smartphone app of your choice, register as a user, and consult the app to find the nearest available scooter—it probably won't be far away.
+Download the smartphone app of your choice (dott, Lime, or Tier), register as a user, and consult the app to find the nearest available scooter—it probably won't be far away.

 The scooters, which can attain speeds of 24 kph (14.8 mph)—four times average walking speed—must be ridden on roadways and in Paris's ubiquitous bike lanes.